 ssh [USER]@[DESTINATION_HOST_IP]

-Now you are ready to run the generated ROS 2 package in the IndustrialOS.
+Now you are ready to run the generated ROS 2 package on your IPC via the generated docker-compose.yaml and docker compose.

 Running the Generated Interface

-Start the RIB_App inside the Industrial OS of your selected device.
+Start the RIB_App executable inside the Industrial OS of your IPC device.

 RIB_App